We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To determine the best type of therapist for your needs, consider your main reason for having therapy and whether you require a diagnosis or medications.

-There are different types of mental health professionals, including the following:
+There are different types of mental health professionals, such as:

 - Psychologist: Psychologists offer psychotherapy that relates to behaviors, emotions, and thoughts.
-Psychologists have a doctoral degree, typically a PhD or PsyD, and can provide psychological testing in order to diagnose and provide treatment recommendations.
+Psychologists have a doctorate degree, typically a PhD or PsyD, and can provide psychological testing to diagnose and provide treatment recommendations.
 In most states, they’re unable to prescribe medications.

 - Psychiatrist: A psychiatrist is either a doctor of medicine (MD) or osteopathic medicine (DO).
 They diagnose and treat mental health conditions and can prescribe medications.